Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

                                              exposed_type=SaleRow)
 ```

-In lines 3, 4, and 5 we define a custom class `SaleRow` representing a row of the Excel file.
+In lines 3-5, we define a custom class `SaleRow`, representing an the Excel file row.

-In lines 7, 8, and 9, we configure an Excel data node.
+In lines 7-9, we configure an Excel data node.
 The _id_ identifier is "historical_temperature".
 Its _scope_ is
 `SCENARIO` (default value), and the path is the file hist_temp.xlsx.
 With _has_header_ being True, the
 Excel file must have a header.
 The _sheet_name_ is not provided so Taipy will use the default value "Sheet1".

-In lines 10, 11, 12, and 13, we add another excel data node configuration.
+In lines 10-13, we add another excel data node configuration.
 The _id_ identifier is "sale_history", the
 default `SCENARIO` scope is used.
 Since we have a custom class pre-defined for this Excel file, we will provide it in
 the _exposed_type_.
 We also provide the list of specific sheets we want to use as the _sheet_name_ parameter.